 Even if your coolant levels are within the manufacturer’s specifications, it’s still a good idea to use a locking safety cap for your A/C to prevent future abuse.
 Nobody wins when someone abuses your equipment.
 The abuser risks life and long-term health and the victim ends up with higher utility bills and expensive refills.

 If you’d like to learn more about the problem of people huffing refrigerant and how to prevent it from happening outside your house, contact Ernst Heating & Cooling.
 We’ve provided HVAC services for the Metro-East area since 1951.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about air conditioners and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about air conditioners and other HVAC topics, visit our blog.

 Ernst Heating & Cooling services Hamel, Illinois and the surrounding areas.
 Visit our website to see our special offers and get started today!